 Go On Go On Go On: See Father Ted’s Ireland

 Pack your best lovely girl dress, practice your ‘looking holy’ face and prepare to enter the world of spider babies and freak pointing.
-With the comedy series Father Ted celebrating its 20th anniversary this year, there’s no better time to visit Ireland’s west coast to pay homage to the show that put Craggy Island on the map.
 The following are a few suggestions on how you can experience some of Ireland’s most surreal locations for yourself…

 Have Tea at Father Ted’s House

 Glanquin House, the real-life version of Father Ted’s parochial house is owned by the McCormack family, who lived here throughout the filming of the series.
 Having watched growing numbers of fans descending on their front gates to snap selfies, in 2012 Cheryl McCormack decided to take on the role of Mrs Doyle by opening the doors of her house to the public and offering ‘Tedheads’ the chance to enjoy tea at Father Ted’s house.

 Visitors pay €10 (per adult) to take tea in the house where home-made scones, brown bread, jam, cakes and gluten free options are laid on.
 You can even buy souvenir ‘I had tea in Fr Ted’s House’ magnets.

 There’s a tour of the house as well as guided walks of the adjoining farm which features a stone fort, fullacht fiadhs, a holy well and ancient church site.